OWASP/www-project-thick-client-application-security-verification-standard/document/1.0/04-TASVS-ARCH.md

 That's it!
 Later, continue to elaborate the model and raise fidelity score.
 Remember the system model is a means to an end - identifying threats.

-### TASVS-ARCH-1.2 - Completed a high fidelity threat model for thick client which is in currently in production.
+### TASVS-ARCH-1.2 - Completed a high fidelity threat model for thick client which is currently in production.

-"high fidelity" threat modeling is a more detailed and comprehensive approach to threat modeling.
-It includes all the elements of a low-fidelity model but adds more detail and context to the model.
+"High fidelity" threat modeling is a more detailed and comprehensive approach to threat modeling which maximizes threat identification.
+High fidelity is appropriate for a production product where all aspects of the system are well-understood.
+It includes all the elements of a low fidelity model but adds additional detail and context to the model.
 This includes:

-- Detailed data flow diagrams
+- Define data assets processed and stored on technical assets
-- Detailed trust boundaries
+- Define data assets flowing on communication links
-- Detailed threat identification
+- Optional attributes defined on data assets and technical assets

 ### TASVS-ARCH-1.3 - Threat model includes server-side components and dependencies (cloud APIs, OIDC provider, file storage, etc.).